Doubling Down

 Conclusion

-It is really important for players to take their time and get familiar with this term and its specifications.
+It is really important for players to take their time and familiarise themselves with this term and its specifications.
 The above-mentioned example situations are just a few of the many possibilities the game offers.
 If players want to make sure that they are prepared for most of them, they should have a closer look at the basic rules of the game.
-When they acquire the needed knowledge, they will be able to make reasonable decisions based on what they’ve read and learned and this is how the game really works.
+Once they have acquired the necessary knowledge, they will be able to make reasonable decisions based on what they have read and learned – and this is how the game really works.